-Effective with December 2017 Letting
+Effective with June 2022 Letting

 - A. Reporting 1st Tier and DBE Payments During Construction - 1.
 Comply with reporting requirements specified in the department's Civil Rights Compliance, Contractor's User Manual, Sublets and Payments. - Report payments to all DBE firms within 10 calendar days of receipt of a progress payment by the department or a contractor for work performed, materials furnished, or materials stockpiled by a DBE firm.
 Report the payment as specified in A(1) for all work satisfactorily performed and for all materials furnished or stockpiled. - 3.
 Report payments to all first tier subcontractor relationships within 10 calendar days of receipt of a progress payment by the department for work performed.
 Report the payment as specified in A(1) for all work satisfactorily performed. - 4.
 All tiers shall report payments as necessary to comply with the DBE payment requirement as specified in A(2). - 5.
-Require all first tier relationships, DBE firms and all other tier relationships necessary to comply with the DBE payment requirement in receipt of a progress payment by contractor to acknowledge receipt of payment as specified in A(1), (2), (3) and (4). - 6.
-All agreements made by a contractor shall include the provisions in A(1), (2), (3), (4) and (5), and shall be binding on all first tier subcontractor relationships and all contractors and subcontractors utilizing DBE firms on the project. - B. Costs for conforming to this special provision are incidental to the contract.
+DBE firms must enter all payments to DBE and non-DBE firms regardless of tier. - 6.
+Require all first tier relationships, DBE firms and all other tier relationships necessary to comply with the DBE payment requirement in receipt of a progress payment by contractor to acknowledge receipt of payment as specified in A(1), (2), (3) and (4). - All agreements made by a contractor shall include the provisions in A(1), (2), (3), (4), (5), and (6), and shall be binding on all first tier subcontractor relationships, all contractors and subcontractors utilizing DBE firms on the project, and all payments from DBE firms. - B. Costs for conforming to this special provision are incidental to the contract.